deblock1376/CampaignCraft/replit.md

 - Admin user account management system: view user details, edit names and emails
 - Account information display for each publisher including email and creation date
 - Enhanced admin controls with user profile editing and validation
+- Password change functionality for admin to reset user passwords (admin-only access)
+- Secure password hashing with bcrypt for all password updates
 ```

 ## User Preferences